Direct Boxes Reamp Boxes

 Below is a list of the direct boxes I currently have:

 Radial J48: active version.
-Low noise high fidelity
+Low

-for string instruments (guitars, mandolin, piezo pickups,
+distortion, ideal for string instruments (guitars, mandolin, piezo

-distortion.
+lower distortion.
 15dB pad for high output instruments.

 Phantom power only, includes an LED to indicate presence.